martinbudden/BabyCube/BC200/readme.md

 A starting point for the Klipper configuration is [here](../documents/klipper_btt_skr_mini_e3_v2_0.cfg).
 This only a starting point and should be adjusted according to your components.

-In particular Nnote that the endstop sensitivities (that is the `driver_SGTHRS` values) must be tuned for each axis.
+In particular note that the endstop sensitivities (that is the `driver_SGTHRS` values) must be tuned for each axis.
 They are currently set at `255`, the most sensitive value and this will need to be reduced as part of the tuning.

 <span></span>